 Tableau Hierarchy provides drill-down action to the report.
 With the help of tiny + and – symbols of Hierarchies, we can navigate from a higher level to a nested level or lower level.
 For this Tableau hierarchy example, we will use the Data Source we created in our previous article.

 How to Create Hierarchies in Tableau

 Once you select the option, a new pop-up window will open to rename Tableau Hierarchies.
 For now, we are renaming it as Country.

 Once you click the OK button, you can see the newly created hierarchy name with the English Country Region Name member on the Tableau desktop.
-So, Please visit Data Labels in Reports article to understand the Tableau Data Source.
+So, Please visit the Data Labels in Reports article to understand the Tableau Data Source.

 Add a member to Hierarchies in Tableau

 There are multiple ways to add members to hierarchies.
-The first method is, Drag and drop the required dimension to the newly created hierarchy in Tableau.
+The first method is to drag and drop the required dimension to the newly created hierarchy in Tableau.
 While dropping, it will show a horizontal line representing the member’s position.

 For instance, if you drop the State column above the Country name, State is at Level 1, and Level 2 will be Country (Country will nest inside the state), giving a strange result.
 So, Please be careful while dropping the members.

-Once you have completed, a newly dragged member will display in the Country hierarchy.
+Once you have completed, a newly dragged member will be displayed in the Country hierarchy.

 Approach 2 to add a member to Hierarchies

 Select and Right-click on the Dimension name you want to add to the existing hierarchy in Tableau.
 Please select the hierarchy option, then Add to the hierarchy option, and then select the name from the context menu.

-Once completed, Our dimension will add to the Country.
+Once completed, Our dimension will be added to the Country.
 Similarly, we added the Postal code as shown below.

-When you add the Country name from the below Tableau screenshot, you can notice the tiny + symbol beside the country name hierarchy.
+When you add the Country name from the Tableau screenshot below, you can notice the tiny + symbol beside the country name hierarchy.
 This symbol will allow performing drill down action.